afontcu/afontcu.dev/content/blog/wip/index.md

 ## A reinforcing loop

-With less WIP, you get a shorter lead time…
+With less work in progress, you get a shorter lead time…

 …meaning the throughput increases without doing "more" stuff…